How to Use the Command 'ppmspread' (with examples)

 Explanation:

-• path/to/input_file.ppm is the path to the PPM image file that will be used as input.
+• path/to/input_file.ppm: This is the path to the original PPM image file.
+This is the source image that will undergo random pixel displacement.

 Code: